dawsonmv/DataStructures/README.md

-# AdvancedDataStructures
+# DataStructures
-Here are some Advanced Data Structures as alternatives to the standard flash library
+Here are some Data Structures as alternatives to the standard flash library